Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

-In the KEEP as it's coded now, **extensions are named**.
-That's mostly with the purpose of supporting Java.
-We'd be fine with this narrower approach we're providing, but we'd be open to iterate that towards allowing definition through properties and anonymous classes, if there's a need for it.
+In KEEP, as it’s coded now, **extensions are named** primarily with the purpose of supporting Java.
+We’d be fine with this narrower approach that we’re illustrating here, but would be open to iterating towards allowing definition through properties and anonymous classes if there’s a need for it.

-Now we've got the constraint definition (interface) and a way to provide evidence of an extension for it, we'd just need to connect the dots.
+Now that we've got the constraint definition (interface) and a way to provide evidence of an extension for it, we just need to connect the dots.
 Interfaces can be used to define constraints of a function or a class constructor.
 We use the `with` keyword for that.

 ```kotlin
 fun <A> fetchById(id: Int, with repository: Repository<A>): A? {